Identify Trends and Supercharge your Content Marketing Efforts

 But Please, Don’t Try Too Hard

-Do it wrongly, and you might have a potential PR disaster on hand.
-Besides the numerous real time marketing success, there have also been a lot of epic failures.
+Do it wrong, and you might have a potential PR disaster on hand.
+Besides the numerous real-time marketing success, there have also been a lot of epic failures.

 U.S. based fashion outlet Celeb Boutique decided to use a ‘trending’ hashtag #Aurora to promote their #Aurora dress.
 And Aurora only started to trend because of a shooting incident – U.S. Aurora Massacre.